Monmouth County Gaol: History

 The gaol was designed by William Blackburn and constructed between 1788 and 1790.
 It was designed as a reformed gaol, following the principles of the first prison reformer John Howard.
 The first Governor was James Baker, who received £100 per annum.
 The gaol cost around £5,000 to build, on land procured from Henry Somerset, 5th Duke of Beaufort and was constructed of local stone, some 18,000 tons of which was removed from a quarry situated in Lower Redbrook.

 A nineteenth-century print gives an idea of the gaol's size and strength, and shows the gatehouse in the centre of the south wall.
 Contemporary descriptions speak of "a massive building looking more like a castle than a gaol, having high outer walls and an inner building complete with tall round bastions".
 It was commended "for the commodious distribution of the whole, the airiness of the compartments, the propriety of the regulations, and the strict attention paid to the cleanliness and morals of the prisoners".
 Inmates imprisoned in the gaol for debt could expect a bedstead, sheets, two blankets in the winter and a rug.
 They would also be given a sixpenny loaf four times a year as the result of a bequest of a Monmouth man who left £100 for that purpose.
 Generally, the prisoners' diet was poor in the extreme.
 Felons were allowed 1d of bread a day, but there was no allowance for debtors.
 John Howard, the penal reformer, noted that many debtors survived on 'water soup' – soup which consisted of bread boiled in water.

-The longer the time a prisoner spent in gaol, the more food they were allowed, receiving such extras as an additional pint of oatmeal gruel for breakfast, 4ozs of cooked meat and 12ozs of potatoes twice a week and a pint of broth twice a week.
-This diet, lacking as it did any significant quantity of Vitamin C, led to many of the longer term prisoners suffering from scurvy.
+The longer a prisoner spent in the gaol, the more food they were allowed, receiving such extras as an additional pint of oatmeal gruel for breakfast, 4ozs of cooked meat and 12ozs of potatoes twice a week and a pint of broth twice a week.
+This diet, lacking as it did any significant quantity of Vitamin C, led to many of the longer-term prisoners suffering from scurvy.

 As late as 1851 the Merlin, the local paper, noted that "the diet in the County Gaol is now confined to oatmeal porridge, milk and bread; meat and vegetables not being allowed.
 It is said that the knowledge of this spartan fare has already had a good effect outside the prison walls."
 The message being that would-be criminals would be deterred from crime simply by knowing how dreadful prison fare actually was.